TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-03-11-why-we-migrated-from-nette-to-symfony-in-3-weeks-part-3.md

 Are you stuck with Nette at home and thinking about in your wet dreams Symfony?
 This is your lucky week! :)

-Honza will talk about Nette to Symfony migration on **[PHP meetup in Prague this Thursday - 14.
-3.](https://www.meetup.com/friends-of-php-prague/events/259627000)**
+Honza Mikes will talk about Nette to Symfony migration on PHP meetup in Prague this Thursday - 14.
+3.

 Entrance free, language is English and I'll be there too!